ariakerstein/ariakerstein.github.io/_posts/2020-05-01-factory-floor.md

 The first order of business today is for my father to confer with the foreman to decide where I’ll be working for the next 6 hours.
 I have no say but that doesn't matter.
 My small body fills with a giddy excitement as I wait - a new day, a new world to explore.

 Each room in this factory is a different in the same way as sampling a rod of cold-rolled steel under high powered magnification would present different atomic structures.
-It would not be obvious that all were part of the same entity: would the room have posters on the wall with bakini-clad females behind a tool chest (they allow this?)?
+It would not be obvious that all belonged to the same entity: would the room have posters on the wall with bakini-clad females behind a tool chest (they allow this?)?
 Would there be a radio playing modern rock, oldies?
 Would there be banter between the guys, or silence?
 Would there be a window?

 There's one quiet place here, it's on the third floor.
 The assembly tables where (almost without exception) the women would work.
 The work was delicate, detail-oriented and did not require strength.
 They would wrap small plastic pieces in copper wire attached to heavy square racks.
 Once all slots filled, the women would signal completion to a (without exception) large man and hand the racks over.
 He would place it onto industrial-grade dolly and when that filled he would roll it across the metallic floors (aha!
 The metal flooring helps these cages roll!) to take the pieces to ovens for baking.